 - Deep severe acne scarring is best treated with surgical scar revision because these scars tend to be under tension and surgery can release the tension.
 Surgery will leave a scar, but it will be less visible and more acceptable than the scarring that was removed.

 Dr. Sheila Farhang is a board-certified dermatologist in Tucson, Arizona.
 She is the founder and CEO of Avant Dermatology & Aesthetics, with a toolbox of state-of-the-art treatments to improve your scarring and your appearance.
 Dr. Farhang is board – certified and double fellowship trained in Mohs surgery, cosmetic surgery, and reconstructive surgery.
-Individuals in Tucson and the Oro Valley are fortunate to have access to Dr. Farhang, a media expert for the American Academy of Dermatology; and a key opinion leader in dermatology.
+Individuals in Tucson (Oro Valley) are fortunate to have access to Dr. Farhang, a media expert for the American Academy of Dermatology; and a key opinion leader in dermatology.
 Contact Dr. Farhang to schedule a consultation today.